Plants That Look Like Japanese Knotweed

 What Plants are Similar to Japanese Knotweed?

-We receive hundreds of photographs from people keen to know if they might have Japanese knotweed on their properties.
+Each year we receive hundreds of photographs from people keen to know if they might have Japanese knotweed on their properties.
 The following list has been compiled from the most common plants sent to us to identify.
 This is our list of ‘usual suspects’, so please take a look at the photographs and descriptions below before you send us your own pictures, as your concerns could quickly be allayed.
-The vast majority of photos sent to us are one of these species and not knotweed at all. (click on image to enlarge)
+The vast majority of photos sent to us are one of these species and not knotweed at all. (click on images to enlarge)